SDU-eScience/UCloud/provider-integration/im2/docs/src/dev/frontend-development.md

 The UI acts as a centralised point, that can communicate with different connected providers to make use of the features available, taking in to account what features are not.

-Managing of drives, files, runs, and other resources are available to the user through the interface, with the resource's assosiated actions.
+Managing of drives, files, runs, and other resources are available to the user through the interface, with the resource's relevant actions.

 ## Technologies

 The UCloud UI is written in Typescript, with the front-end library React.
 Some use of the library Redux exists in the codebase, but it is rarely used when developing new features.

-Where the performance of React has not been adequate, Vanilla TypeScript has been used instead.
-An example of this is the Resource Browser component, where very little use of React is present.
+Where the performance of React has not been adequate, Vanilla TypeScript/ECMAScript has been used instead.
+An example of this is the ResourceBrowser component, where very little use of React is present.

 ## Installation